 Deadlines and Important Dates

-Your application portfolio, including receipt of all transcripts, must be received by the following deadlines to be considered complete.
+Your application portfolio must be received by the following deadlines to be considered complete.

 Applications are accepted on a rolling basis.
 Once we receive your application portfolio, we will review it and notify you of a decision.